art-egorov/lovis4u/docs/index.md

 ## Authors

-LoVis4u is developed by Artyom Egorov at [the Atkinson Lab](https://atkinson-lab.com), Department of Experimental Medical Science, Lund University, Sweden 🇸🇪.
+LoVis4u is developed by Artyom Egorov at [the Atkinson Lab](https://atkinson-lab.com), Department of Experimental Medical Science, Lund University, Sweden.
 We are open for suggestions to extend and improve LoVis4u functionality.
 Please don't hesitate to share your ideas or feature requests.